 Did you know?

-Kimberley has 2 very old pubs: the Star of the West and the Halfway House.
+Kimberley has two very old pubs: the Star of the West and the Halfway House.
 Regulars at each are fiercely loyal and seldom visit the competition.

 Saved from demolition in the 1980s by Ivan Freel, who restored the dilapidated Kimberley pub to its former glory, today it continues to slake the thirst of Kimberlites, along with hordes of visitors visiting this historical Northern Cape city.